Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Results

-In the previous section we showed that only normal-mode readout of HPCDs provides artifact-free counting in ultrafast applications.
-Even in normal mode, only zero count events can be relied on quantitatively; i.e. pixels that register a count should be understood as having measured 1 count or more.
+We showed that only normal-mode readout of HPCDs provides artifact-free counting in ultrafast applications.
+However, even in normal mode, only zero count events can be relied on quantitatively (i.e., pixels that register a count should be understood as having measured 1 or more counts).
 Given these constraints, we discuss strategies to optimize measurement uncertainties when using a direct electron detector in ultrafast applications.
 First, for a single pixel and then for scattering signals across detectors.